 I think Putin is a risk taker.
 I don't think he's a lunatic.
 And I think he understands that the United States is not a country he wants to be at war with.
-I was - I heard recently in a - not in a classified briefing - but an off-the-record briefing elsewhere in this town to a small group that Putin believes that Obama does not understand or like great power politics.
-That's the conclusion I came to on having spent two days with President Obama - excuse me - Senator Obama in 2005 in Ukraine.
+I heard recently not in a classified briefing-but an off-the-record briefing elsewhere in this town to a small group, that Putin believes that Obama does not understand or like great power politics.
+That's the conclusion I came to on having spent two days with President Obama excuse me-Senator Obama in 2005 in Ukraine.
 And he thinks he's weak.

-And I think his perception - Putin's perception of not just that Obama's weak, but that European leaders are weak, is a major factor when he decides to go to war in Ukraine and to commit serious provocations in the Baltic States.
-If he's confronted with a - with leadership he thinks is not weak, that is willing to use the vast resources that the United States has vis-à-vis Russia, he would be more cautious.
-And that's our reason for going into the Black Sea, and to establishing a clear line - you can't draw in the water, a line you can see, but you can offer counter force.
+And I think his perception-Putin's perception of not just that Obama's weak, but that European leaders are weak, is a major factor when he decides to go to war in Ukraine and to commit serious provocations in the Baltic States.
+If he's confronted with leadership he thinks is not weak, that is willing to use the vast resources that the United States has vis-à-vis Russia, he would be more cautious.
+And that's our reason for going into the Black Sea, and to establishing a clear line-you can't draw in the water, a line you can see, but you can offer counter force.

-GOBLE: Could I sort of put - could I put two footnotes to that, please?
-The first is, it ought to be remembered in this room in particular that one of the things that Donald Trump said about Ukraine doesn't get quoted as much as his solicitous attitude toward Putin, is that it's his belief that Putin acted the way he did in Ukraine because of a perception that the president of the United States was weak, and that if there - in his perception the president of the United States is not weak, he would not have acted the same way.
+Mr. GOBLE.
+Could I put two footnotes to that, please?
+The first is, it ought to be remembered in this room in particular that one of the things that Donald Trump said about Ukraine doesn't get quoted as much as his solicitous attitude toward Putin, is that it's his belief that Putin acted the way he did in Ukraine because of a perception that the President of the United States was weak, and that if, in his perception, the President of the United States is not weak, he would not have acted the same way.